Smoking Fish

 Smoke Generator

 Smoke can be generated by burning wood in a fire pit or by heating a metal pan filled with small wood chips or sawdust.
-Once they get hot enough they will produce smoke for 20-30 minutes.
+Once they get hot enough, they will produce smoke for 20-30 minutes.
 An interesting approach is to connect a little smoke generator that works with an aquarium tank air pump.
-Such a smoke generator can be attached to any enclosure, including corrugated paper box.
+Such a smoke generator can be attached to any enclosure, including a corrugated paper box.

 Air pump smoke generator.